codatio/codat-docs/docs/commerce/overview.md

         <h3>Fast, simple integration</h3>
     </div>
     <p>
-        We integrate with both the ‘source’ (POS, Payments and eCommerce) systems and Accounting software.
+        We integrate with the source sales data systems (POS, Payments and eCommerce) and with accounting software.
     </p>
 </li>